rayhog/aviator-jekyll-template/_api/Categories.3.5.md

   ![API Image](/images/cat_group.png){:class="img-responsive"} <br>

   <br>
-  ### Category GROUP
+  ### Category Group

   This category node features high-level classifications, such as Business Applications, Network Equipment, and Automatic Teller Machine (ATM).
 This categories parent is `CATEGORY_GROUP`, which features more global clasifications.

-  Get a list of CATEGORY_GROUP labels by running the following MATCH query with the TQL endpoint:
+  Get a list of `CATEGORY_GROUP` labels by running the following MATCH query with the TQL endpoint:

   `MATCH (n:CATEGORY_2) RETURN n.label`